Jack B. Weinstein: Federal judicial service

-On January 16, 1967, he was nominated as a federal judge to the United States District Court for the Eastern District of New York, to a seat vacated by Judge Leo F. Rayfiel.
-He was confirmed by the United States Senate on April 14, 1967, and received his commission on April 15, 1967.
+On January 16, 1967, President Lyndon B. Johnson nominated him to a federal judge seat in the United States District Court for the Eastern District of New York, recently vacated by Judge Leo F. Rayfiel.
+Weinstein was confirmed by the United States Senate on April 14, 1967, and received his commission on April 15, 1967.
 He served as Chief Judge from 1980 to 1988.

-As a federal judge, he has worked with a number of mass tort cases, including those relating to Agent Orange, asbestos, tobacco, breast implants, diethylstilbestrol, Zyprexa, and handguns.
+As a federal judge, he worked with a number of mass tort cases, including those relating to Agent Orange, asbestos, tobacco, breast implants, diethylstilbestrol, Zyprexa, and handguns.
 He has been known to take on large numbers of cases from other judges, and on one occasion collected most of the unresolved habeas corpus petitions in the Eastern District to bring finality to the claims of many prisoners.
-Weinstein took senior status on March 1, 1993, but had maintained a full docket of cases since then and continued to do so until he entered into inactive senior status on February 10, 2020.
+Although Weinstein assumed senior status on March 1, 1993, he continued to maintain a full docket of cases until entering inactive senior status on February 10, 2020.
 His change to inactive senior status meant that while he remained a federal judge, he no longer heard cases or participated in the business of the court.

 Academic service

-Following two years in private practice, Weinstein was a tenured professor at Columbia Law School from 1952 until commencing his judicial service in 1967.
-He remained on the institution's faculty as an adjunct professor until 1998.
+Following two years in private practice, Weinstein was appointed to a tenured professorship at Columbia Law School from 1952 (becoming a full professor in 1956) until commencing his judicial service in 1967.
+He was the first legal scholar appointed to Columbia Law School's tenure-track faculty after World War II and remained on the institution's faculty (likely nominally as an adjunct professor, although biographer Jeffrey B. Morris has maintained that Weinstein "was not just a part-time adjunct" because he continued to maintain a full courseload and professional relationships with his Columbia colleagues) until 1998.

 From 1987 until his death, he was an adjunct professor at Brooklyn Law School.